Team

 -- Inter Milan won back-to-back European Cup in the early 1960's with a team known as "Grande Inter".
 Manager Helenio Herrera transferred the team into the best team in Europe.
 He also created one of the best defensive club team in history.
 From that team, I selected Sandro Mazzola, Mario Corso, Aristide Guarneri, Angelo Domenghini, Giuliano Sarti, Tarcisio Burgnich, Armando Picchi and Giacinto Facchetti.

 -- Jose Mourinho did not start a single Italian player in the Final of 2010 UEFA Champions League Final.
 Marco Materazzi came into the game at the 92nd minute.
-No one on that team earned a spot.
+No one on that team earned a spot here.

 -- Attilio De Maria and Antonio Angelillo were Argentinian players recruited to play for Italy.
 All "oriundo" players who were capped first by a non-Italian national team are considered to be foreign players.

--- Nicola Berti belonged to the glorious generations in the late 1980's and 1990's.
+-- For defensive midfielders, I had to take Gabriele Oriali.
+Nicola Berti belonged to the glorious generations in the late 1980's and 1990's.
 He formed a notable midfield partnership with Lothar Matthäus, and was part of a team which won the 1988–89 record breaking Scudetto.
+I could move Aristide Guarneri to the midfield position as the emergency backup.

 -- Evaristo Beccalossi was ignored by the Italian national team, but he was respected by Inter Milan.
 I wanted to reunite him with Alessandro Altobelli.
 The two started their partnership with Brescia Calcio before playing for Inter Milan.